emile22/sustainability/draft-stephan-legacy-path-eco-design.md

 These hardware components update can be separate in 2 categories:

- * "Simple" update : The replacement is simple, a card is 'just' replaced with another one which consume significally less power when running and which required less ressources during its manufacturing and its deployment.
+ * "Simple" update : The adaptation is simple, a card is 'just' replaced with another one which consume significally less power when running and which required less ressources during its manufacturing and its deployment.

  * "Complex" update: The replacement of the component impacts software components to enable dynamic power consumption actionable using device software components